SAP/crossplane-provider-btp/docs/development/external-name-handling.md

 If the response is 404 – not found (or the equivalent API response for this API), we do NOT treat this as an error.
 This only happens when the resource was externally removed in the meantime since after Observe(), Delete() is not called if the resource does not exist.
 Technically we have a drift in here but it can be safely ignored since the drift already covers the desired state.

 If our delete request is successful, we return EVEN IF the deletion operation is performed async by the external system (in the next reconcile Observe(), the resourceExist field will be checked by crossplane-runtime and Delete() is called again if the resource still exists).
-Should the resource still exist in next reconcile, Delete() is triggered again but we check for the deletion state in the external system (= observation) so we dont perform another Delete().
+Should the resource still exist in next reconcile, Delete() is triggered again but we check for the deletion state in the external system (= status.observation being something like `DELETING` or so) so we dont perform another Delete().
 If this is not possible, we have to to perform another DELETE api call, treat a possible error response as error and return it.
 Once the resource is deleted in the external system, the Observe() function will determine resourceExist: false and crossplane-runtime removed the MR.

 Else, if we have an error in our request, return with error.